kellymore/earthly-writing-assignment/readcsv.md

 The majority of `csv` files are separated by commas, however, there are some that are separated by other characters, like colons for example, which can output strange results in Python.

-### Solutioning for Delimiters Using the CSV Library
+### Solutioning For Delimiters Using The CSV Library

 To solution for delimiter issues using the `csv` library, simply pass in the `delimiter= ':'` argument in the `reader()` method like so: